 This year, WyoCARE also displayed “NIDA Goes Back to School” campaign materials at the 2010 Governor’s Roundtable on Children’s Mental Health, an event held to thank everyone committed to improving children’s mental health.
 WyoCare used the opportunity to help educate youth and state leaders on the science of the brain, addiction, and drug abuse.

 Think you have what it takes to CARE?
 Would you or someone you know quit smoking if it were proven that secondhand smoke was hurting your pets?
 Would you vow to keep a lookout for signs of drug activity in your neighborhood?
-WyoCARE’s resources can help you lead a healthier life and create a positive change in your community.
+WyoCARE’s resources [link removed] can help you lead a healthier life and create a positive change in your community.
 Thanks WyoCARE!

 OK, speaking of resources, we have a question for you—yes, you reading this blog post.
 NIDA wants to hear about how we are helping you (or how we could be doing better).
 For example, did you use information from our Web site for a science project?
 Or share it with a friend?
 We want to know—the good and the bad.